flutter/plugins/packages/e2e/README.md

 E2E_IOS_RUNNER(RunnerTests)
 ```

-Now you can start RunnerTests to kick out e2e tests!
+Now you can start RunnerTests to run your e2e tests.